Surya: Dedicated temples

 A prominent temple dedicated to Surya can be found in Arasavalli, which is in the Srikakulam district of Andhra Pradesh, India.
 The coastal district temple is peculiar with its latitude aligned to the minor lunar standstill.
 Also the transition from lunar calendar of north India to solar calendar of south India can be seen in the local culture.
 This is probably the eastern most coastal sun temple in the peninsular India, where prayers are offered until date.
 The place, Chicacole, has a significance in the Kalinga (historical region) kingdom with their port at Kalingapatnam, making it to Megasthenes dairy (Calingae).
 The diaspora is spread in the present day south east Asia at historical Kalinga (province), Kalingga Kingdom etc.

 Other most worshiped Surya temple is the Deo Surya Mandir.
 Sun Temple of Deo is one of the most remarkable, major crowd-puller and notable temple and religious place in Deo, Bihar, India for chhath puja.
 Deo Sun Temple Built in during the 8th century.
+Similarly in the Mithila region of Bihar, there is Kandaha Surya Mandir also known as Markandeyark Surya Mandir at Kandaha village in the Saharsa district dedicated to Lord Suryanarayana.
+It is believed to be built by Samba, the son of Krishna.
+In the Sitamarhi district of the Mithila region, there are two major Surya temples.
+They are Surya Mandir at Punauradham and Navagraha Surya Mandir at Mangaldham.
+In the Madhubani district, there is an ancient Surya temple known as Kamlark Surya Mandir at the campus of the Kamaladitya Sthan.

 In Tamil Nadu, Navagraha temples are world famous.
 Suryanar kovil situated in Tanjore district of Tamil Nadu is one among the Navagraha temples and it is dedicated to Surya.
 Here lord Surya is called as Sivasurya Perumal.
 It is the first among the Navagraha temples of Tamil Nadu.